gntagkas/Bike-Share_Company_Data_Analysis/README.md

 **Riding Patterns**

 - Casual Riders tend to use bikes more on weekends, indicating entertainment purposes.
-- Subscribers tend to use bikes more on weekdays, indicating work-related use.
+- Subscribers tend to use bikes more on weekdays, indicating usage for daily commuting (e.g, move to work).

 **Age Patterns**